andycroll/andycroll.com/_posts/2018/2018-10-14-a-scope-should-return-a-scope.md

   credit: 'Laurenz Kleinheider'
 ---

-The more you can stay on the ‘rails’ when coding Ruby on Rails application the easier you life will be when maintaining the apps you’re building.
+The more you can stay on the ‘rails’ when coding Ruby on Rails applications the easier your life will be when maintaining the apps you’re building.

 A good way of doing this is to try and stick to the patterns set out in the standard Rails APIs.
+One of the patterns you can use is to encompass regularly used queries as [scopes](https://guides.rubyonrails.org/active_record_querying.html#scopes).

 ## Instead of…